 Step 2: Register On a Carbon Credit Marketplace

-There are several ways that you can purchase carbon offsets.
-It’s possible to buy carbon offsets from the company running the carbon offsetting project, from a broker, or from a marketplace.
+There are several ways to purchase carbon offsets.
+You can buy them from the company running the carbon offsetting project, from a broker, or from a marketplace.
 I have always purchased my carbon offsets from a marketplace.

-While some people prefer to buy carbon credits directly from the project, I don’t do this.
-This is primarily because it requires an immense amount of research to identify worthwhile projects individually.
-You don’t have to do this with a reputable marketplace, as they have already vetted the projects that they list.
+While some people prefer to buy carbon credits directly from the project, I don’t.
+This is primarily because extensive research is required to identify worthwhile projects individually.
+You don’t have to do this with a reputable marketplace, as they have already vetted the projects they list.

 Another popular option is to use a broker.
-However. carbon credit brokers often charge huge markups.
-These markups are usually significantly larger than the fees charged by marketplaces.
+However, carbon credit brokers often charge huge markups, which are usually significantly larger than the fees charged by marketplaces.

 The marketplace I use is called ClimateTrade.
 It’s one of the most well-established and reputable marketplaces on the Internet.
 It vets each project it lists carefully.
 ClimateTrade even uses blockchain technology so that you can ensure your money ends up with the intended organization.

 Signing up with Climate Trade is quite easy.
-All you have to do is put in standard info like your email address, password, and name.
+All you have to do is enter standard info like your email address, password, and name.
 The platform will send you a confirmation email for security reasons.

 See Related: Best Climate Change Stocks To Invest In Today